stanbaek/ece487A/_sources/Labs/P2_VisionBasedManipulator.md

-# 🔬 P2: Vision-Based Control
+# 🔬 Project2: Vision-Based Control

-## Objectives
+## 📌 Objectives

 The purpose of this project is to control the robotic arm using computer vision.

 In this project, you will
-- Use OpenMV camera to detect, identify, and localize multiple AprilTags.
+- Use the OpenMV camera to detect, identify, and localize multiple AprilTags.
 - Write a Python script to search for blocks and find the locations of the blocks using the AprilTags attached on them.
 - Write a Python script for the robotic arm to move the blocks.